 The Gumbo Room Blues Jam

-The Governor Hindmarsh and Adelaide Roots & Blues Association (ARBA) are proud to combine and to present the weekly “Gumbo Room” Blues Jam with weekly feature band at the front bar of The Governor Hindmarsh Hotel every Thursday from 8.30pm onward.
+The Governor Hindmarsh and Adelaide Roots & Blues Association (ARBA) are proud to present the weekly “Gumbo Room” Blues Jam with weekly feature band at the front bar of The Governor Hindmarsh Hotel every Thursday from 8.30pm onward.

 The Gumbo Room Drum Kit restoration / resurrection by Mario Marino